 Connect with your support system outside of work.
 It’s easy to think that the non-healthcare family and friends in your life won’t understand, or don’t want to listen to you talk about work.
 While you don’t want to bombard them, it is healthier for you to talk than it is for you to suppress what you’re feeling.
 If people ask you about how work is going, don’t hesitate to share your experience.
 Hear their perspectives.
 If they offer you support, take it!
 It’s okay to allow others to bring you a meal or watch the kids for a night.
 They want to support you, and there’s nothing wrong with accepting that support.

 Get adequate sleep!
 There may be nights where burnout causes you to have difficulty sleeping.
 Do your best to keep a consistent sleep routine.
 Even if you can’t fall asleep immediately, try to go to bed and wake up at the same time every day.

 Don’t succumb to poor eating habits.
 Your body needs all of the energy and nutrients it can get!
 This doesn’t mean you can’t treat yourself to the occasional desert or “cheat meal.”
 But, don’t tell yourself that you “deserve” a Big Mac after every difficult shift (though tempting).
 Try to push through those post-shift cravings and fuel yourself with foods your body and mind will thank you for.

 Seek professional help.
 If you are practicing self-care, continuing healthy habits, connecting with your support system and still don’t feel like yourself, that’s okay.
-Consider talking with a mental health professional.
+Consider talking with a mental health professional to learn how counseling helps with professional burnout.
 Sometimes we need a “neutral third party” to speak into our situation and help us consider our circumstances from a different perspective.
 Cognitive behavioral therapy (CBT) could be a game-changer for you.

 A NOTE FROM ROBIN HYSLOP, RN: SOMEONE WHO UNDERSTANDS!